 - Inconsistent visuals that fail to conform to the style guidelines for eLearning visuals regarding font styles and sizes

-- An excessive amount of content on one visual that ends up being squished and is almost non-readable.
+- An excessive amount of content on one visual ends up being squished and is almost non-readable.

 - Lack of interaction to make the learning enjoyable and memorable.

 The challenge for the training that needed to be cleaned up was to take the existing content and create a design that was both user-friendly and attractive.
-Where static content existed, click and reveals were added as well timeline and step treatments.
+Where static content existed, click and reveals were added as well as a timeline and step treatments.
 These all provide an element of interactivity enabling the learner to engage with the material.
 When appropriate, visuals were added to provide some imagery to the course.

 Updating an existing eLearning Course